InfamousSYN/wipen/README.md

 The above schema is replicated for similar SSID (based on user-specified naming convention), with the similar SSID JSON structure being linked as list entries under the target SSID.

-The JSON object produced by `wipen` will be in the following schema:
+The raw JSON object produced by `wipen` will be in the following schema:

 ```
 {